DeckofAdventures/TheGame/docs/src/1_Mechanics/01_PlayerGuide_Full.md

 their breath or healing their wounds.
 A Full Rest is an 8-hour period of time where characters get some sleep and recover from a long day.

-During a Quick Rest, each player who is resting draw from their deck using Rest Cards.
+During a Quick Rest, each player who is resting draws from their deck using Rest Cards.
 Players start with a number of Rest Cards equal to their maximum Health.
-Each Rest Card can be used as a DR 3 draw against one's own target card.
+Each Rest Card can be used as a DR 3 draw against one's own target card without modifiers.
 On a miss, recover one HP or PP, your choice.
 On a success, recover two total points across HP and PP, your choice.

-To recover Armor Points, a player may make a Craft or Knowledge Skill check of DR 7 minus the number of points they are attempting to recover.
-If missed, a player may retry by attempting to recover one fewer AP.
 At the end of a Quick Rest, shuffle the discard pile and draw 10 plus twice Vitality back into your deck.
+A player can only gain the benefits of a Quick Rest twice per Full Rest.

 After completing a Full Rest, shuffle your discard pile back into your deck, along with any Aces from your hand.
 Add both Jokers to your hand as Fate Cards if they were